 One of the areas in the park does indeed let visitors race against real animals.
 Race contestants checked in, raced virtual animals on a real track, and viewed their posted results on an overhead screen.
 Our task for one of the most active attractions within the park was to develop its interactive leaderboard.
 We built an inherently flexible system that swapped out names, images, times, and transitions per race.
 Each visitor was given a special wristband that integrated and recorded this data across attractions to display their character’s name, racing stats, and bragging rights.

 Tomb of the Ancients

 Unearthing ancient Aztec secrets is totally our kind of thing.
-Good thing we have The Tomb of the Ancients is another tracking-based activity where visitors complete an obstacle course trying to collect special items as quickly as they possibly can.
-To heighten the friendly competition for guests, we created an interactive scoreboard that was shown at the entrance and exit of the attraction.
-These scoreboards had idle animations that would periodically show high scores and current race standings.
+Good thing we have The Tomb of the Ancients, another tracking-based activity where visitors complete an obstacle course while trying to collect special items as quickly as they possibly can.
+To heighten the friendly competition for guests, we created an interactive scoreboard that is shown at the entrance and exit.
+These scoreboards have idle animations that periodically show high scores and current race standings.
 Fluid API integration was just as critical here as visitors swiped their wristbands at the entrance, allowing everything from their race time to their collected items to be tracked and displayed within the park.

 Want a way to keep track of where you’ve been in the park, badges you’ve earned, or even pictures you’ve taken?
 There’s an app for that.
 We helped develop Nat Geo’s Explorer Passport app that allowed park visitors to keep track of just about everything.
 There are hundreds of badges, missions, and unlockable achievements throughout so having a concise way to access them was at the heart of the app’s Explorer’s Journal.